IgaoGuru/lavender-garden/_notes/Home Note.md

 - [[Writing]] - Content, Copy, Persuasion, Strategy, Communication
 - [[Learning]] - Science, Methods and Optimisations
 - [[Knowledge Management]] - Information overload, how to manage information
+- [[Artificial Intelligence]] - About AI, LLMs, ML, their potential and their real impact

 I would like to add topics such as art, design,  thinking, cognition, business, process, marketing, communication, intelligence, coding and decision making as I expand my reading and exposure to information.